Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Assignment operators

 An equal sign in JavaScript is an assignment operator.
-It uses to assign a variable.
+It is used to assign a value to a variable.

 ```js
 let firstName = 'Asabeneh'